 Or, if you don’t want to eat, you can stop for a quick refreshment at the Pirinç Han Büfe.

 There is a lot of history in this post, but that’s because there is a lot of history in Bursa.
-What I particularly liked about Bursa was that you can follow both the birth and the rise of the Ottoman Empire, through its numerous historical structures.
+What I particularly liked about this city was that you can follow both the birth and the rise of the Ottoman Empire through its numerous historic structures.

-In the 15th century, Bursa experienced the construction boom that marked the rise, the increasing power and the wealth of the Empire.
+In the 15th century, Bursa experienced the boom that reflected the rise, the increasing power and the wealth of the Empire.

-Thankfully, most of it is preserved and definitely worth a visit.
+Thankfully, most of it is preserved.
 I would like to go back and perhaps I will at some point in the future.
-Unfortunately, I missed several important sites, which I mentioned in my previous post.
+Unfortunately, I missed several important structures, which I mentioned in my previous post.

-I have also seen many other things in Bursa, but because there were so many of them, I couldn’t pay attention to all of them, plus there was also an element of saturation.
+I have also seen many other things in Bursa, but because there were so many of them, I couldn’t pay attention to all of them, plus there was an element of saturation too.

-We can only absorb so much, while there is a lot to see in Bursa.
+We can only absorb so much, while there is so much to see in Bursa.